11 Fresh Ways To Wear White Nails For Summer

 Soap Shine

 At first glance, this practically perfect white manicure by nail content creator Melanie Graves looks clean and simple.
 But look again, and you’ll spot a subtly pink, pearlescent hue that mirrors the iridescence of a sudsy bubble bath.
-Recreate it at home with Essie Gel Couture in Pre-Show Jitters, $13.
+Recreate it at home with Essie Gel Couture in Pre-Show Jitters,£10.99.

 Soft Seafoam